 Through an integrated study of local experiences and transnational flows of knowledge and influences, Gender and Sexuality Studies at Deakin provides students with an understanding of key forces which shape our understandings and lived experiences of gender and sexuality, both as cultural phenomena and as embodied practices.
-In particular, the programme emphasizes the intersectional dimensions of gender and sexuality, addressing questions of class, citizenship, ethnicity, race, religion, ability and geographical location.
-Throughout their studies, units in the Major help students to develop skills to analytically reflect on, and contribute to, a range of important debates.
+In particular, the programme emphasizes the intersectional dimensions of gender and sexuality, addressing questions of class, citizenship, ethnicity, race, religion, ability, and geographical location.
+Throughout their studies, units in this Major help students to develop skills to analytically reflect on, and contribute to, a range of important debates.
 These include discussions about how sex, gender and sexuality inform understandings of the self, and how we recognize and respond to difference.Read More

-Complete at least 3 units from level 2, selected from:
+Plus 3 units selected from:

-Complete at least 1 unit from level 3, selected from:
+Plus 1 unit selected from: